-We intend to apply to have our common units approved for listing on the NYSE, subject to notice of official issuance, under the symbol "OCIR".
+Our common units have been approved for listing on the NYSE, subject to official notice of issuance, under the symbol "OCIR".
 The underwriters have undertaken to sell common units to a minimum of 400 beneficial owners in lots of 100 or more common units to meet the NYSE's distribution requirements for trading.